 Proposal Based on False Understandings and Misapplications of Law

-Despite the document’s labeling of this proposal as pertaining to “geographic names” there is nothing in international law to support the proposal’s creation of new worldwide exclusive rights to control the use words in the domain name system.
+Despite the document’s labeling of this proposal as pertaining to “geographic names” there is nothing in international law to support the proposal’s creation of new worldwide exclusive rights to control the use of words in the domain name system.

 The proposal misapplies trademark law and conflates national regulation of geographic indicators with an exclusive worldwide right to regulate language in domain names.
-Legal rights regarding geographic indicators only regulate the commercial use of marks in connection with specific goods and services, and in only specific territories – not right to regulate the use of words in the domain name system in all categories of goods and services, and in all nations of the world.
+Legal rights regarding geographic indicators only regulate the commercial use of marks in connection with specific goods and services, and in only specific territories – they do not create a blanket right to regulate the use of words in the domain name system in all categories of goods and services, and in all nations of the world.

 International law pertaining to the restriction of sovereign names and identifiers does not recognize geographic names outside of a specific country’s borders.
-The proposal ignores important territorial restrictions and extends to the entire world.
+The proposal ignores important territorial restrictions and extends protection to the entire world.
 This proposal would create worldwide exclusive rights for governments to regulate the use of words in domains that are not legitimately based in any law.

 “Public Interest” Presumed Prematurely